Finding the right card for your business doesn’t have to be hard.

 Best business card for cash back: Ink Business Unlimited℠ Credit Card

 However, if your business usually spends less than $25,000 per year — and you mostly spend on categories such as office supplies, gas, dining or Internet, cable and phone services — you could find the Ink Business Cash℠ Credit Card to be the better choice.
 It has a higher cashback rate of 5% for the first category of purchases and 2% for the second, but it’s limited to $25,000 in a calendar year, after which you earn a flat 1% back.

 Best business card for airline rewards: United℠ Explorer Business Card

 75,000 bonus miles after you spend $5,000 on purchases in the first 3 months your account is open.

 Business owners who frequently fly with United Airlines — the third largest airline by fleet size in the US, slightly behind Delta Air Lines — could find the United℠ Explorer Business Card to be a good fit for their needs.
 Airline size isn’t the only thing this card has going in its favor, though — you’ll earn bonus miles in various categories.

 In addition, you get perks such as free checked bags, priority boarding, complimentary United Club passes and more.

-Best business card for hotel rewards: Marriott Rewards® Premier Business credit card
+Best business card for hotel rewards: Marriott Bonvoy™ Premier Plus Business Credit Card

-75,000 Bonus points after you spend $3,000 on purchases in your first 3 months from your account opening with your Marriott Rewards Premier Business credit card.
+75,000 bonus points after you spend $3,000 on purchases in your first 3 months from your account opening.

 It offers a generous signup bonus, which you can redeem for 10 nights at a Category 1 hotel.
 Plus you get to earn points at restaurants, car rental agencies and office supply stores, as well as on airline tickets and more.